Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-05-24 00:25:05
+Last Updated: 2025-05-25 00:28:57

-Nations Are Born In The Hearts Of Poets, They Prosper And Die In The Hands Of Politicians.
+The bird is powered by its own life and by its motivation.

-By Muhammad Iqbal
+By Abdul Kalam